knmcguire/crazyflie-testing/README.md

 management/bootloader_addresses.py  - List all devices bootloader addresses management/recover.py               - Attempt to recover one or all device(s)
                                       from bootloader mode
-management/program_swarm.py         - Flash a firmware file to devices in a swarm
+management/program_crazyswarm.py    - Flash a firmware file to devices in a Crazyswarm swarm
 ```

 ## Testing with Crazyswarm